1863 California gubernatorial election

 The 1863 California gubernatorial election was held on September 2, 1863, to elect the governor of California.
 Former governor John G. Downey was unsuccessful in his bid for reelection to a second, non-consecutive term, losing to former United States Representative Frederick Low.
+This was the state's first gubernatorial election for a four-year term; previous governors had only served two-year terms.